 The main activity of the foundation is to translate recent publications from Dutch and Indonesian media that refer to the colonial past and the Indonesian independence war (1945-1949.)

 We believe that – besides the large distance and the difference in culture – also the language is a barrier that stands in the way of a more complete understanding of history and the world in which we live now.
 For the Dutch audience it may be insightful to read how Indonesian journalists and historians write about the colonial past.
 And vice versa; Indonesians may be surprised to learn about the ideas and sentiments that still live among Dutch people when it comes to colonial history.
 As pieces of information, our translations also aim to support historical research and processes of truth-finding.
 Our point of departure is explicitly decolonial, that is the notion that colonial occupations, and everything related, are severe human rights violations.

-Histori Bersama is officially founded in September 20th, 2016 in Rotterdam.
+Histori Bersama was officially founded in September 20th, 2016 in Rotterdam.

-Marjolein is freelance researcher and journalist and is currently following a master Colonial and Global history at Leiden University.
+Marjolein is photographer, historian, publicist and completed the master Colonial and Global history at Leiden University.